-We provide advocacy services and parent consultations for dyslexia, including: coaching, IEP and 504 Plan review, attendance at school meetings, records review, and recommendations.
+We provide advocacy and parent consultations for dyslexia, including: coaching, IEP and 504 Plan review, attendance at school meetings, records review, recommendations, and informal personal support.

-We are continually fundraising to subsidize tutor and teacher training and continuing education.
+We subsidize tutor and teacher training and continuing education.
 Contact us for more information: email@example.com

 Meet with us at a local cafe for a low-key, informal chat about your experience with dyslexia.
 Join our community!
 Postponed due to Covid-19.